 • Activity Level: 1

-We'll visit the abandoned settlements of Hebron, founded by the Moravian Church in 1776, as well as the communities of Makkovik and Cartwirght.
+Beneath the mountains lie the abandoned settlement of Hebron, founded by the Moravian Church in 1776, and the contemporary community of Nain.

-Our first stop in Newfoundland is at L'Anse aux Meadows, the earliest known European settlement in the New World, with Viking reminders everywhere.
-Our adventure ends in St. John's, North America's oldest city, and an unforgettable end point to a remarkable trip.
+Our first stop in Newfoundland is the Viking outpost at L’Anse aux Meadows, the earliest known European settlement in the New World.